2019 Summit Resources

 Use Bellingham as a jumping off point to go recruit up in Canada or around Seattle

 Add in a family trip and bring them along.
 We can help you find childcare and figure out things they can do while you're at the summit...just ask me about this sooner than later.

 Ask me about a bonus day before and/or after.
 I'll coordinate some additional logistics including hikes, yoga classes, or workouts with other coaches who are here too.

 Part of being a leader as a coach is learning to ask for what you want and need.
 It's not always comfortable to have this kind of conversation.
 Consider it part of your growth and development as a leader.
 Having the courage to bring this up with your head coach or administrator is a leadership opportunity.
 No matter what their response is, I always encourage coaches to initiate this conversation.
 You never know what resources might be out there that you don't know about until you ask the question - and get it on their radar.

 That being said, I've had many coaches (too many to count) tell me their administration has eliminated professional development opportunities for coaches due to budget cuts.
-I have written a letter to coaches and administrators - on your behalf - highlighting several key talking points.
+I have written this letter to coaches and administrators - on your behalf - highlighting several key talking points.
 If you believe a summit would be beneficial to your coaching career, I would recommend you schedule time to talk to your boss, print out the letter, and have a deeper conversation to explore creative ways to fund this experience.